Jethet/wiki-hh/Various/writingPseudoCode.md

 1. Arrange the sequence of tasks and write the pseudocode accordingly.
 1. Start with the statement of a pseudo code which establishes the main
 goal or the aim.

- **Example:**
- This program will allow the user to check the number whether it's even or odd.
+**Example:** This program will allow the user to check the number whether
+it's even or odd.

-1. The way the if-else, for, while loops are indented in a program, indent  the statements likewise, as it helps to comprehend the decision control
+1. The way the if-else, for, while loops are indented in a program, indent the
+statements likewise, as it helps to comprehend the decision control and
-and execution mechanism.
+execution mechanism.
 They also improve the readability to a great extent.

- **Example:**
-    if "1"
-        print response
-            "I am case 1"

-    if "2"
-        print response
-            "I am case 2"

 1. Use appropriate naming conventions.
 The human tendency follows the approach to
 follow what we see.
 If a programmer goes through a pseudo code, his approach will
 be the same as per it, so the naming must be simple and distinct.